404minds/avl-receiver/README.md

 # avl-receiver

-AVL = automatic vehicle receiver
+AVL = automatic vehicle locator

 This tool hosts a tcp server to which supported AVL devices can connect and communicate.